Snapp-Mobile/SnappDesignTokens/README.md

 ## Documentation

-For more information about the DTCG specification, visit [Design Tokens Community Group Format Specification](https://www.designtokens.org/tr/third-editors-draft/format/).
+For more information about the library, visit [Documentation page](http://ios-theming.snappmobile.io/documentation/snappdesigntokens).

 ## Contributing